To sign up for the University Access Seminar, please click here.

 HIGHER EDUCATION MADE EASY

 The situation will get worse because our secondary schools are producing more and more candidates for the Unified Tertiary Matriculation Examination (UTME) with every passing year.
-Over 1.5 million candidates registered for the 2012 UTME.
-Annual increase in candidature has reached over 200,000 meaning that the number of candidates writing the exam will reach 2 million by the year 2015.
+About 1.7 million candidates registered for the 2017 UTME.
+Annual increase in candidature has reached over 200,000 meaning that the number of candidates writing the exam will reach 2 million by the year 2019.
 The number will continue to rise because of our high population growth rate.
 Nigerian governments lack the human and financial resources to establish well equipped universities at the rate that will match the countries population growth rate.

 This is a sad state of affairs indeed.
 The reality is that most people who seek higher education through JAMB won’t get it unless they cure themselves of their prejudice and ignorance and allow reason and realism to lead them to their destination early.
 The essence of higher education for a typical Nigerian is to get a “meal ticket”, and for the public spirited, get prepared for responsible citizenship.